I composed my Nocturne soon after the horrifying events of the Second World

 compose for the 'broad masses', using the 'method of socialist realism', which meant to

 write music 'national in form and socialist in content'.
-My Nocturne
+My Nocturne was performed

 during this conference.
 Being an abstract work and having no power to 'mobilise'